8bit-Dude/8bit-Hub/README.md

 (4) Connect Hub to PC, then Tools > Port > Select COM number

+(5) Upload sketch

+(6) Tools > Serial Monitor ---> Set Baud Rate to 115200

-(5) Upload sketch, "Et Voila"!
+"Et Voila"!
 You can use the serial monitor to get information/debugging messages.
 If you want to revert to "official" firmware, set:  char megaVersion[5] = "v0.1";
 The Hub will offer you to download latest firmware (e.g. v0.3) next time you boot.